gomezc1/gomezc1/README.md

-<p align="center"> - I am a current senior in Computer Science 💻 - <br> - Currently Learning: HCI & AI in university 📚 - <br> - My first computer game was in kindergarten -<br> - I began dabbling in coding on my own at the age of 12. - <br> - Is a Masters in the plans?
+<p align="center"> - I am a current senior in Computer Science 💻 - <br> - Currently Learning: HCI & AI in university 📚 - <br> - My first computer game was in kindergarten -<br> - I began dabbling in coding on my own at the age of 12. - <br> Did you code in highschool?
+Yes, I'm also a Myspace Brat <br> - Is a Masters in the plans?
 Yes, I have some universities in mind 🧠 <br> - Current Locations: San Francisco, Chicago & Asia 🌐 -<br>
 - Graduation 2025 🤖 - <br><br>